ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 fly to your conference, which also means you need to transport yourself to and from the airport.
 When I traveled this year, I booked a flight through my department's travel agency and didn't pay out of pocket---but I was able to collect rewards points on my frequent flier number because the agent asked for it!
 It's the little things, right?
+I requested reimbursement for taxis to and from the airport.

 ***Travel tip:*** Keep your frequent flier numbers and rewards cards handy whenever you travel.
-You can collect rewards points even if you're not paying for it.
+You can collect rewards points even if you're not paying for them.
 I emailed all my numbers to myself and starred the message so it's always at the top of my inbox.

 ***Travel tip:*** Taxis to and from the airport and conference center count as conference-related